rujunhan/rujunhan.github.io/cv.md

 - **Senior Research Analyst**,   _Federal Reserve Bank of New York_,   03/2015 -- 04/2017
 Researched and applied a wide range of statistical tools such as hidden factor model and time-series analysis to predict economic and financial indicators.
-Some of projects I contributed to substantially have been published on NY Fed's website: [Nowcast](https://www.newyorkfed.org/research/policy/nowcast) and [UIG](https://www.newyorkfed.org/research/policy/underlying-inflation-gauge)
+Some projects I contributed to substantially have been published on NY Fed's website: [Nowcast](https://www.newyorkfed.org/research/policy/nowcast) and [UIG](https://www.newyorkfed.org/research/policy/underlying-inflation-gauge)